Apartment Hunting Tips for Pet Owners

 3. “Sell” Your Pet to each potential property owner: Offer to bring your pet in to meet the landlord or invite the landlord to visit you in your current apartment home.
 Good impressions count.
 A well behaved and well groomed dog make a difference.
 Let the landlord know that you take care of your home.
 Let the landlord know that you are taking steps to control and prevent fleas.
 Make it clear that you keep your pet under control.
 Have you ever thought about a scrapbook of your pet?
 This will be a graphic way to showcase a well-groomed and well cared for pet.

 4. Know that Pet Fees are Part of the Deal: Almost every apartment community has some pet fees and/or breed restrictions that apply.
 Ask about them upfront and let the prospective owner know that you are willing to pay those fees.

 5. Lease Documents: Once you have been approved to have a pet in your apartment, get it in writing either as an addendum to your lease or other document that you get a copy of.

 Pet Friendly Apartments in Manchester and Milford NH

 At Red Oak Apartment Homes we love your pets as much as you do.
 We welcome dogs at over half of our properties and cats at 100% of them.
-We have a dog park at our Redstone Apts, Milford Trails, Eastern Trails and the Ridge Apartments.
+We have a dog park at our Redstone, Sunset Ridge, Red Oak at 875 Elm Street, Milford Trails, Eastern Trails and the Ridge apartments.
 Our Properties are close to scenic locations for your to enjoy the great outdoors with your pet.

 Check out our pet friendly apartments.